cs50/explain50.vsix/README.md

 To use Copilot50, select a code snippet in your editor and right-click on it.
 Then, click the "Explain highlighted code" option from the context menu.
 Copilot50 will generate a natural language description of the code and provide relevant contextual information.

 ## Requirements
 Copilot50 requires an OpenAI API key to function.
-You can obtain an API key from the OpenAI website.
+You can obtain an API key from the OpenAI website: [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).